 Vitality perks

 Vitality income protection cover includes access to its renowned Vitality Programme, which rewards healthy living.
-By earning Vitality points through an active lifestyle, you can unlock discounts on wearable tech and gym memberships, as well as rewards like Vue or ODEON cinema tickets and handcrafted drinks from Caffè Nero.
-If you add the Optimiser option to your plan (for an additional cost) and maintain a healthy lifestyle, you can also access Vitality’s best premium which is 30% lower than its standard premium.
+Earning Vitality points through an active lifestyle, lets you unlock discounts on wearable tech and gym memberships, as well as rewards like Vue or ODEON cinema tickets and handcrafted drinks from Caffè Nero.
+If you add Optimiser to your plan (for an additional cost) and maintain a healthy lifestyle, you can also get Vitality’s best premium which is 30% lower than its standard premium.

 Compare Quotes